If your horse is showing signs of acute laminitis, they require emergency veterinary attention and prompt treatment.

 An episode of laminitis can result in permanent damage to the internal structures of the hooves if left untreated.
 [1] Although the condition can be life-threatening, many horses recover with proper management.

 At the first sign of a laminitis attack, there are steps you can take to slow the progression of laminar damage and improve your horse’s prognosis.
-This includes immediately calling your veterinarian, removing your horse from pasture and grains, and applying ice water to your horse’s feet.
+This includes immediately calling your veterinarian, removing your horse from pasture and grains.
+In some cases, standing the horse in an ice water bath is helpful.

 Laminitis Emergency Treatment Protocol

-Laminitis should be treated promptly to minimize damage to the laminae and prevent permanent disability, founder or death.
+Laminitis should be treated promptly to minimize damage to the laminae.

 Step 1) Assess Your Horse for Signs of Laminitis